-The Notes constitute valid and legally binding obligations of the County for the payment of which the County is obligated to levy ad valorem taxes on all taxable property in the County for the payment of the Notes and the interest thereon without limitation as to rate or amount.
-The Notes are not a debt of the State of New Jersey or any political subdivision thereof than the County.
+The Notes constitute valid and legally binding obligations of the County for the payment of which, if not paid from other sources, the County is obligated to levy ad valorem taxes on all taxable property in the County for the payment of the Notes and the interest thereon without limitation as to rate or amount.
+The Notes are not a debt of the State of New Jersey or any political subdivision thereof other than the County.

-The Notes will be offered when, as and if issued by the County and received by the Underwriter subject to prior sale, withdrawal or modification of the offering without notice, and subject to the final approving opinion of Capehart & Scatchard, P.A., Trenton, New Jersey, Bond Counsel to the County, and certain other conditions described herein.
-Phoenix Advisors, LLC, Bordentown, New Jersey has acted as Municipal Advisor to the County in connection with the issuance of the Notes.
-It is anticipated that the Notes in definitive form will be available for delivery through the facilities of DTC on or about September 17, 2018.
+The Notes will be offered when, as and if issued by the County and received by the Underwriter subject to prior sale, withdrawal or modification of the offering without notice, and subject to the final approving opinion of Gibbons P.C., Newark, New Jersey, Bond Counsel to the County, and certain other conditions described herein.
+Phoenix Advisors, LLC, Bordentown, New Jersey, has acted as Municipal Advisor to the County in connection with the issuance of the Notes.
+It is anticipated that the Notes in definitive form will be available for delivery through the facilities of DTC on or about September 13, 2019.

-BIDS FOR THE NOTES WILL BE RECEIVED BY THE COUNTY ON SEPTEMBER 6, 2018 IN ACCORDANCE WITH THE NOTICE OF SALE POSTED AT MUNIHUB.COM.
+BIDS FOR THE NOTES WILL BE RECEIVED UNTIL 11:00 A.M.
+ON WEDNESDAY, SEPTEMBER 4, 2019 BY THE COUNTY IN ACCORDANCE WITH THE NOTICE OF SALE POSTED AT WWW.MUNIHUB.COM.